 “Athens is the city that made me who I am today.
 It schooled me.
 It housed me.
 I raised my children here.
 If I did not love this city, I would have left it freely long ago.
 Instead I stayed, and entered into a silent agreement that I would accept its governance over me.
 Now that this city has decided I am to die, how can I in good conscious turn my back on it now?”

 Crito begged him to reconsider, but Socrates’ mind was made up.
-When the time had come he would drink from the cup of poisonous hemlock and die as the city deemed was a just punishment.
+When the time had come he would drink from the cup of poisonous hemlock and die as the city deemed a just punishment.

 “Do you not fear death?” his followers asked of him.
 Socrates chuckled at the thought.

 “I believe each of you should seriously consider checking your ears for excessive wax.
 You must not hear me when I speak, and what’s more it would save you a lot of money crafting your own candles!”
 His worried guests were left amazed by his light-hearted mood.
 “Why do you all look so filled with despair?
 Let me ask you one thing.
 What is a philosopher?”
-The crowd stayed silent, too saddened to engage with their beloved Socrates in argumentation.
+The crowd stayed silent, too forlorn to engage with their beloved Socrates in argumentation.
 “Okay, you need not speak, I will tell you.
 A philosopher is a lover of wisdom.
 Are we not lovers of wisdom, and pursuers of knowledge?”
 Phaedo, a follower quietly spoke with a cracking voice, “Yes, dear Socrates.
 We are.”
 “Thanks, Phaedo, the silence was beginning to unnerve me!
-As lovers of wisdom, is there not one mystery above all else which usurps our interest.
+As lovers of wisdom, is there not one mystery above all else which usurps our interest?
 That is, of course, what happens after we die?
 Many suspect we go to paradise, some fear the wicked go to underworld to suffer an everlasting punishment, and some even think that life simply continues in another form or simply patters out into a deep thoughtless sleep.
 But, truly, no one can know, nor should they!
-That answer is a gift we recieve, we hope after a long and happy life.
+That answer is a gift we receive, we hope, after a long and happy life.
 For this reason I am not scared, as my curiosity has built considerably over my lengthy, fulfilling life.
 In death we are finally granted that which we are never allowed in life: a single, irrefutable truth!

-Socrates began to mouth the words “I know nothing, but the fact that I know nothing”, but, upon seeing the eager wanting eyes of his beloved friends and family he stopped himself.
+Socrates began to mouth the words “I know nothing, but the fact that I know nothing”, but, upon seeing the eager wanting eyes of his beloved friends and family he stopped himself short.
 “Very well”, said Socrates, “I have asked more questions than most likely any man has ever asked before.
 What’s more, I have listened to the answers given to these queries more than I think any sane man should!
 From this, I have come to suspect that certain things are indeed true.”

 With this, Socrates began to list all the things about the world he reasoned must be facts.
 “As there are so many beautiful, different coloured flowers on the ground it a safe bet to reason that the world looks spectacularly multi-coloured from space.”
 Unfortunately, as we know, the great Socrates was in this assertion, and many more that followed, utterly incorrect.
 As he was a proud citizen of Athens, he declined to leave the city when not compelled to for the sake of a battle as a young Soldier.
-As a result, he was deeply unaware of how large and wonderfully exotic the world he lived in was, and continues to be.
+As a result, he was deeply unaware of how large, varied and wonderfully exotic the world he lived in was, and continues to be.